Moving to Denmark is an exciting pursuit and one that many Americans undertake.

 This study considers everything from the country’s average salary to the amount of time people get to spend in nature.
 Interestingly, the study uncovered that those who move to Denmark are not any less likely to be happy than those who are born in Denmark.

 It’s important to move to a city where you can feel safe and happy.
 Not every city suits every person’s unique needs, preferences, and wants.
-That’s why we decided to mention a few of the very best cities in Denmark and who they are suited to.
-Hopefully, by doing so, we can provide you with a city option that suits your tastes.
+That’s why we’ve highlighted the top cities in Denmark and what type of person they’re best suited for.

-In short, US citizens can move to Denmark, but it is a difficult process because there are limited visa options available to citizens of non-EU countries.
-Most commonly, a US citizen will find it easiest to move to Denmark with a work permit or with a spouse visa.
+Yes.
+In short, U.S. citizens can move to Denmark, but it is a difficult process because there are limited visa options available to citizens of non-EU countries.
+Most commonly, a U.S. citizen will find it easiest to move to Denmark with a work permit or with a spouse visa.

 2. How much money will you need to move to Denmark?

-A typical Danish visa costs approximately $450, a one-way ticket from New York to Copenhagen costs an estimated $430, and a typical container to move a household’s belongings costs approximately $790.
-Therefore you should expect to pay a base amount of $1,670 to move from America to Denmark.
+A typical Danish visa costs approximately $450, a one-way ticket from New York to Copenhagen costs an estimated $500, and costs for a typical container to move a household’s belongings starts at approximately $790.

 3. Can I move to Denmark without a job?